 Here’s how to spend a weekend in London: 2-day London itinerary!

-This itinerary is filled with both touristy spectacular stuff and regular things Londoners do on weekends in London.
+This two day itinerary is filled with both touristy spectacular stuff and regular things Londoners over a weekends in London.

 Breakfast at Borough Market